-The process to request special accommodations is to contact the student development officer.
+The process to request special accommodations is to contact the dean of students.
 She/he will then provide the student a form to take to verify disability.
-Once the disability is verified, the form is turned into the student development officer.
-From there the student development officer works with the dean of academic affairs, the student's academic advisor and faculty chair to determine accommodations provided to the student by the college.
-The student development officer then contacts the student to let he/she know the accommodations.
+Once the disability is verified, the form is turned into the dean of students.
+From there, the dean of students works with the dean of academic affairs, the student's academic advisor and faculty chair to determine accommodations provided to the student by the college.
+The dean of students then contacts the student to let he/she know the accommodations.
 The extent of the documentation may vary depending on the claimed disability and requested accommodations.

 All reasonable accommodations will be granted on a case-by-case basis pursuant to an interactive process between St. John's College and the student.
 Not all accommodation requests will be granted if the college will have to fundamentally alter its programs to accommodate students.
 Accommodations are not effective retroactively.
 Students will not be able to re-do assignments or re-take exams that they originally took before they asked for and received accommodations.
 While past accommodations history is important and will be considered, it is not decisive.
 At any time the college may request additional documentation, even when some supporting documentation has already been provided.
 A student may request modifications to their already-granted accommodations at any time.

 Faculty should not provide nor deny accommodations to a student for disability-related reasons without referring the student to the student development office.
-Students should make accommodation requests to the student development officer rather than making them directly to faculty members who are teaching their classes.
+Students should make accommodation requests to the dean of students rather than making them directly to faculty members who are teaching their classes.
 Applicants with disabilities may provide additional information that they wish to be considered as a part of their application.
 This information is voluntary, will be confidentially treated and used in connection with efforts to provide reasonable accommodation for individuals with disabilities that takes into consideration the resources available to St. John's College.